PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 With no apple left the family would be back to the way it was before.
 Winter was not over yet, they might still starve.

 With a sigh she pulled herself up to sit; muscles stretching, which brought her back to the present.
-The grass stalk in her mouth, now an inconvenience, spat out, making room for focus: what to do about the looming starvation.
+The grass stalk in her mouth, now an inconvenience, spat out to make room for focus.

 Wiggling her toes she felt the exquisite comfort in the soft leather of her boots.
 She could do that all day.
 She had been doing that all day.